Donaldnaz/CICD-Workflows/Readme.md

 This repository serves as a production-ready reference for CI/CD workflows built and maintained by me.

-It showcases how I design and automate delivery pipelines to reliably build, test, and deploy applications across cloud environments.
+>  **Goal:** To showcase how I design and automate delivery pipelines to reliably build, test, and deploy applications across cloud environments.

-The project demonstrates multiple real-world CI/CD approaches:
+The project demonstrates real-world CI/CD approaches:

 - AWS CI/CD using CodePipeline and CodeBuild to automate builds and deployments on AWS